flipnoteman/NfinaMlCommonsTraining/README.md

 sudo docker run --rm -d --gpus all -v "$(pwd)/dataset:/dataset" single_stage:dataset
 ```

+This image is around 16gb once built, and the dataset is around 400gb.
+This download takes a very long time, around 6-7 hours, as part of that time is splitting the dataset based on label.
+Once finished, everything is placed into ```./dataset```.

 #### Run benchmark
 ```bash
 # Change directory to single_stage_detector root